 My “Go To” Jam

-I could listen to that “Tweezer” forever, and once started, it’s hard to stop before the end of the set because the band never did.
+I could listen to this “Tweezer” forever, and once started, it’s hard to stop before the end of the set because the band never did.
 But in those twenty-two minutes Phish took us on a journey of a lifetime.
 In a timeless moment that might as well have lasted twenty-two days, Phish bore their soul while touching ours in a spiritual exchange that defines the very ethos of what this is all about.

 LISTEN NOW: